aramis-lab/clinica/docs/CAPS/Specifications.md

 ### `t1-freesurfer` - FreeSurfer-based processing of T1-weighted MR images

-The outputs of the `t1-freesurfer` pipeline are split into two subfolders, the first one containing the FreeSurfer outputs and a second with additional outputs specific to Clinica.
+The outputs of the `t1-freesurfer` pipeline are split into two sub-folders, the first one containing the FreeSurfer outputs and a second with additional outputs specific to Clinica.

 FreeSurfer outputs: